Hyperbaric Oxygen Therapy (HBOT) and Stroke

 Studies note that music therapy can be a good “motor function rehabilitation” method.
 Listening to music or singing songs can help “promote neural plasticity”—the ability of the nervous system to adjust itself—and improve “patients’ motor function.”

 Have you been interested in learning to play a musical instrument?
-This activity may offer additional benefits, as “Listening to and performing music reactivates areas of the brain associated with memory, reasoning, speech, emotion, and reward.”
+This activity may offer additional benefits, as “listening to and performing music reactivates areas of the brain associated with memory, reasoning, speech, emotion, and reward.”

 Photography